pyenv/pyenv/CONTRIBUTING.md

 Generally, version-specific fixes belong in the scripts for the affected releases and/or patches for them -- this guarantees that their effect is limited to only those releases.

+<h3>Backporting upstream patches</h3>

+Usually, this is the easiest way to backport a fix for a problem fixed in a newer release.

+* Clone Python, check out the tag for the appropriate release and create a branch
+* Apply existing patches, if any, and commit (with either `patch` or `git am`)
+* cherry-pick the upstream commit that fixes the problem in a newer release
+* commit and `git format-patch`
+* Submit the generated patch file in a PR

 Deprecation policy
 ------------------